 Local option tax is calculated as 1% of the taxable (net) sales for each town.
 A transaction is subject to local option tax if it is subject to the Vermont sales, meals, rooms, or alcoholic beverage tax.
 Local option tax is “destination-based.”
 In other words, the tax is collected based on the location where the buyer takes possession of the item or where it is delivered.

-All vendors, including out of state vendors, authorized to collect taxes in Vermont are required to collect and remit to the Vermont Department of Taxes all applicable local option taxes for sales that occur in participating municipalities.
+All vendors, including out-of-state vendors, authorized to collect taxes in Vermont are required to collect and remit to the Vermont Department of Taxes all applicable local option taxes for sales that occur in participating municipalities.
 No additional registration with the Department is necessary.

 Although local option tax is levied by the municipality, the Department collects and administers the tax.
 Vendors who collect this tax file and remit it to the Department along with their electronically filed state taxes.